delolmo/request-distiller/README.md

 ## Enter Extractors

 Extractors are objects whose main purpose is to extract variables from the request and return an array.
-An Extractor has to implement ´`ExtractorInterface`, whose only requirement is to define two methods:
+An Extractor has to implement `ExtractorInterface`, whose only requirement is to define two methods:

 - `extract(Request $request): array`.
 Given a certain request, an array must be returned with the variables to be processed by the Distiller.
 - `supports(Request $request): bool`.
 Whether the extractor supports the given request.

-This library comes with 4 implementations of the `ExtractorInterface`:
+This library comes with the following implementations of the `ExtractorInterface`:

 - `DelOlmo\Extractor\AttributesExtractor`.
 Extracts the request attributes from the request.
 - `DelOlmo\Extractor\ParsedBodyExtractor`.
 Extracts the parsed body from the request.
 - `DelOlmo\Extractor\QueryParamsExtractor`.
 Extracts the query params from the request.
 - `DelOlmo\Extractor\ExtractorChain`.
 Allows chaining extractors and merges all the extracted data using the \array_merge function.

-If no Extractor is passed to the Distiller constructor, the default Extractor used is an `ExtractorChain` following this definition:
+If no Extractor is passed to the Distiller constructor, the default Extractor used is an `ExtractorChain` with the following definition:

 ```php
 use DelOlmo\Extractor;